-The \$10,590,000 Project Revenue Bonds, Series 2017B (the "Series 2017B Bonds"), \$7,565,000 Project Revenue Bonds, Series 2017C (Federally Taxable) (the "Series 2017C Bonds") and \$66,225,000 Refunding Revenue Bonds, Series 2017D (the "Series 2017D Bonds" and, collectively with the Series 2017B Bonds and the Series 2017C Bonds, the "Series 2017 Bonds") of the Massachusetts State College Building Authority (the "Authority"), will be issued as fully registered bonds and will be registered in the name of Cede & Co., as Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Series 2017 Bonds.
-Purchases of the Series 2017 Bonds will be made in book entry form, in the denomination of \$5,000 or any multiple thereof and no physical delivery of the Series 2017 Bonds will be made to purchasers.
-So long as Cede & Co. is the registered holder of the Series 2017 Bonds, principal and semiannual interest (payable November 1 and May 1, commencing November 1, 2018, with respect to the Series 2017B Bonds and the Series 2017C Bonds and May 1, 2018 with respect to the Series 2017D Bonds) are payable to DTC by U. S. Bank National Association, as Trustee.
+The \$233,620,000 Refunding Revenue Bonds, Series 2019C (Federally Taxable) (the "Series 2019C Bonds") of the Massachusetts State College Building Authority (the "Authority"), will be issued as fully registered bonds and will be registered in the name of Cede & Co., as Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Series 2019C Bonds.
+Purchases of the Series 2019C Bonds will be made in book entry form, in the denomination of \$5,000 or any multiple thereof and no physical delivery of the Series 2019C Bonds will be made to purchasers.
+So long as Cede & Co. is the registered holder of the Series 2019C Bonds, principal and semiannual interest (payable November 1 and May 1, commencing May 1, 2020) are payable to DTC by U. S. Bank National Association, as Trustee.
 See Appendix C "Book-Entry Only System" herein.

-The Series 2017 Bonds shall be subject to redemption prior to maturity as more fully described herein.
+The Series 2019C Bonds shall be subject to redemption prior to maturity as more fully described herein.

-The Series 2017 Bonds will be special obligations of the Authority secured by a pledge of revenues, as more fully described herein.
-In addition, the Series 2017 Bonds will be secured by an intercept of appropriations to the State Universities, as more fully described herein.
-See "Security for and Source of Payment of the Bonds - Commonwealth Appropriation Intercept."
+The Series 2019C Bonds will be special obligations of the Authority secured by a pledge of revenues, as more fully described herein.
+In addition, the Series 2019C Bonds will be secured by an intercept of appropriations to the State Universities, as more fully described herein.
+See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - Commonwealth Appropriation Intercept."